Drifter-Supremo/gorlea-todo-list/memory-bank/frontend-README.md

 - **User Interface**
   - Clean, minimal design with custom color scheme
   - Responsive layout for all device sizes
+  - On mobile, task cards show only title and due date for clarity; delete icon is hidden
   - Floating action buttons for adding tasks and chatting with AI
   - Modal dialogs for task creation and AI chat